 - a.
 As directed by the 2017 memo signed by A.M.
 Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
 The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD. - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found that the applicant self-asserts PTSD at the time of service, and the asserted PTSD is supported by the active duty medical records which show that the applicant was evaluated for PTSD.
-There are no other potentially mitigating in service BH diagnoses, and the VA has not service connected any BH conditions. - (3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor applied liberal consideration and opined that the applicant's self-asserted PTSD does not mitigate the applicant's misconduct.
-While liberal consideration is applied for the applicant's asserted PTSD, there is no natural sequela between PTSD and conspiracy, robbery, or assault since PTSD does not interfere with the ability to distinguish between right and wrong and act in accordance with the right.
-Accordingly, there is no medical mitigation for the basis of separation.
+The Board's Medical Advisor found the applicant contends the misconduct was related to PTSD.